feelinglovelynow/ace-graph-database/README.md

     { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', x: { a: '_:Carrie', b: '_:Matrix', _salary: 420 } },
     { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', x: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },

-    // IF a uid is not specified THEN Ace creates one before placing the node into storage AND this node can't be used in relationships for this ace() call like we do above
+    // IF a uid is not specified for AddNodeToGraph as seen below THEN Ace creates one before placing the node into storage AND this node can't be used in relationships for this ace() call like we do above
+    // IF a uid is set (crypto.randomUUID()) THEN Ace won't create a uid before placing the node into storage AND this node can be used in relationships for this ace() call by using the uid in relationships
     { id: 'AddNodeToGraph', node: 'Movie', x: { name: 'Avatar' } },

     // put a backup of the graph @ response.backup